magic-sph/magic/doc/sphinx/outputFiles/outRadialFiles.rst

 .. note:: This file is **only** written when :ref:`l_viscBcCalc=.true. <varl_viscBcCalc>`

 This file contains several time and horizontally averaged profiles that can be further used to determine thermal and viscous boundary layers: entropy (or temperature), entropy variance, horizontal velocity, radial derivative of the horizontal velocity, thermal dissipation rate.
-This file is calculated by the subroutine ``outPar`` in ``outPar.f90``.
+This file is calculated by the subroutine :f:subr:`outPar <outpar_mod/outpar()>`.

    +---------------+-----------------------------------------------------------------+
    | No. of column | Contents                                                        |